Rubus schmidelioides: Uses

-In Māori culture
+In culture

-Some traditions involving the Polynesian navigator Kupe in Māori culture describe tātarāmoa as a plant lain down by Kupe as an obstacle, to prevent perusing husbands, angry at Kupe for taking their wives.
+Some traditions involving the Polynesian navigator Kupe in Māori culture describe tātarāmoa as a plant lain down by Kupe as an obstacle, to prevent pursuing husbands, angry at Kupe for taking their wives.

 Tātarāmoa berries are a traditional food in Māori culture, typically eaten by children.
 The bark and leaves of the plant has uses in rongoā medical practices, including infusions created from the leaves.
 It was used to "tonify the gut", "for treating respiratory congestion and coughs, and was chewed as a remedy for toothache".
 Along with other native plants in a steam bath, it was also used to treat rheumatism.
 The berries can also be used to create a traditional dye.